InsertLaterStudios/passwordManager/3 README server.txt

 sudo npm install pm2@latest -g pm2 start server.js DB_PASSWORD=your_database_password

-#use this to copy a command that youll use
+pm2 startup systemd		#use this command to copy a command to use EXAMPLE output
-pm2 startup systemd
-EXAMPLE output
 	[PM2] Init System found: systemd
 	sammy